Japan’s Abe in China as 2 nations try to mend ties

 The last Japanese prime minister to make a bilateral visit to China was Yoshihiko Noda in December 2011.

-High-level exchanges were frozen in 2012 after Japan nationalized a small group of remote islands claimed by Beijing.
+High-level exchanges were frozen in 2012 after Japan nationalized a small group of remote islands in the East China Sea claimed by Beijing.
 That set off violent protests in China and sent Japanese investment in China and tourism into a nosedive.
 Chinese coast guard vessels continue to make regular incursions into Japanese waters around the islands.

 The territorial dispute is in part a reflection of growing tension in the Pacific as an expanding Chinese navy sails into waters long dominated by the U.S. Navy.
 Japan is a major U.S. ally and hosts a major American naval base.
 Abe has steadily raised defense spending since taking office in late 2012 in the face of growing concern about potential threats from both China and North Korea.